-As part of the NMC Code: Standards of conduct, performance and ethics for nurses and midwives (NMC 2008) nurses are obliged to uphold medical confidentiality.
-A breach of confidence by a nurse may result in disciplinary action by their regulatory body the Nursing and Midwifery Council.
-Nurses also have a legal (common law and statutory) duty of confidentiality to pupils.
+As part of the NMC Code: Standards of conduct, performance and ethics for nurses and midwives (NMC 2008) our school nurses are obliged to uphold medical confidentiality.
+A breach of confidence by a nurse may result in disciplinary action by their regulatory body I. Nurses also have a legal (common law and statutory) duty of confidentiality to pupils.